 At 0253 UTC on 25 March 2014, the wooden fishing vessel Diamond sank after hitting a rock in West Burra Firth, Shetland Islands.
 The skipper and crewman were recovered about 40 minutes later but only the skipper survived.

-The investigation found that Diamond most likely hit a rocky outcrop outside of the main navigation channel.
-It sank rapidly, due to damage caused by the force of the collision, and this did not allow the skipper and crewman sufficient time to collect their lifejackets from below decks prior to jumping overboard.
-It was the crewman’s first voyage to sea and he had not had any sea survival training.
+the vessel sank rapidly due to damage caused by the force of the collision and this did not allow the skipper and crewman sufficient time to collect their lifejackets from below decks prior to jumping overboard

 both the skipper and the crewman were intoxicated by illegal and controlled drugs such that their ability to function was significantly impaired